mchacher/LoRaHomeDongle/README.md

 ## What is LoRaHomeDongle?

-LoRaHomeDongle is managing LoRa downstream communication of a LoRaHome network.
-It is intended to be used with LoRa2MQTTpy service.
+LoRaHomeDongle is a USB adapter which enable communication with the lora home network.
+It is acting as a lora home gateway, intended to be used with LoRa2MQTTpy service [lora2mqttpy](https://github.com/mchacher/lora2mqttpy).

 The dongle is managing the data link layer of the lora home communication protocol.
 The main features are:
 - handle RX packets (check data integrity with a checksum, reply with ACK is any required, forward packet over USB uart)